mitselek/touch-tone/README.md

 - 3D print prototypes for testing fit and ergonomics
 - Iterate based on physical testing results

+## Setup Instructions

+### Private Configuration

+This project uses a private configuration file for sensitive information like phone numbers.

+To set up:
+1. Navigate to `ESP_GSM/include/`
+2. Edit `private_config.h` and replace the placeholder values with your actual information

+The `private_config.h` file is ignored by Git to prevent accidentally committing sensitive information.

 ## Contributing

 This project is currently in development.
 If you're interested in contributing, please contact the project maintainers.